6 Ways to get from Cancun to Valladolid And How to Choose The Best One For You

 Your local guide will explain the importance of the site to the ancient Maya, and show you the famous Kukulcan pyramid.

-From there you will go to Cenote Chichikan where you will experience the magic of swimming in a cenote.
+From there, you will go to Cenote Chichikan, where you will experience the magic of swimming in a cenote.

 You will enjoy a delicious lunch and tequila tasting on the grounds of the cenote before heading to Valladolid.